aditya109/journey-aws-cloud-architect/01-iam-and-aws-cli/README.md

    - Strong passwords = higher security for your account.
    - In AWS, a password policy can be set.
      For example,
-     - include uppercase letters, lowercase letters, numbers, non-alphanumberic characters.
+     - include uppercase letters, lowercase letters, numbers, non-alphanumeric characters.
      - allow all IAM users to change their own passwords.
      - require users to change thier passwords after some time (password expiration).
      - prevent password re-use.